PowfuArras/adblock-for-woomy/README.md

 # adblock-for-woomy

 ## Description
-This Markdown document provides information about an adblocker script specifically designed for the website https://woomy.app/.
-The adblocker script has been modified to address issues caused by DrakoHyena's implementation, which caused the game to break when traditional adblockers were active.
-To ensure the script remains effective, the code has been obfuscated, making it challenging for DrakoHyena to patch the script every time an update is made.
+An adblocker script specifically designed for the website https://woomy.app/.
+The adblocker script has been obfuscated to address issues caused by DrakoHyena's implementation, which caused the game to break when traditional adblockers were active.
+Additionally, the code being obfuscated helps ensure the script remains effective making it challenging for DrakoHyena to patch the script every time an update is made.

 ## Note
 It is important to disable your regular adblocker when using this script.
 If the script ever breaks, check back here.
 I might have released a patch